yesbruv/yesbruv/README.md

 - 💞️ I’m looking to collaborate on hacking and coding
-- 📫 How to reach me: email me at:  correct75@outlook.com when u wanna speak 2 me through email, call me Tom or Thomas, but when u comment on my posts, then call me Melancholy. yesbruv/yesbruv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+- 📫 How to reach me: email me at:  correct75@outlook.com when u wanna speak 2 me through email, call me Tom or Thomas, but when u comment on my posts, then call me Melancholy.
-You can click the Preview link to take a look at your changes.